-The Champions League final may be the showpiece event for European football each season featuring the best teams in the world, but it is not necessarily the most lucrative.
+The Champions League final may be the showpiece event for European football each season as some of the best sides on the planet lock horns, but it is not necessarily the most lucrative.

 Away from the gaze of continental eyes, the Championship play-off final at Wembley is the most financially significant match.